 Packet switched elements

-The packet switched elements of the 3G UMTS core network architecture include the following network entities:
+The packet switched elements of the 3G UMTS core network architecture included the following network entities:

 - Serving GPRS Support Node (SGSN): As the name implies, this entity was first developed when GPRS was introduced, and its use has been carried over into the UMTS network architecture.
-The SGSN provides a number of functions within the UMTS network architecture.
+The SGSN provided a number of functions within the UMTS network architecture.

-- Interaction with other areas of the network: The SGSN is able to manage its elements within the network only by communicating with other areas of the network, e.g. MSC and other circuit switched areas.
+- Interaction with other areas of the network: The SGSN was able to manage its elements within the network only by communicating with other areas of the network, e.g. MSC and other circuit switched areas.

-- >Home location register (HLR): This database contains all the administrative information about each subscriber along with their last known location.
-In this way, the UMTS network is able to route calls to the relevant RNC / Node B. When a user switches on their UE, it registers with the network and from this it is possible to determine which Node B it communicates with so that incoming calls can be routed appropriately.
+- >Home location register (HLR): This database contained all the administrative information about each subscriber along with their last known location.
+In this way, the UMTS network was able to route calls to the relevant RNC / Node B. When a user switched on their UE, it registered with the network and from this it was possible to determine which Node B it communicated with so that incoming calls could be routed appropriately.

 Wireless & Wired Connectivity Topics:

-Mobile Communications basics 2G GSM 3G UMTS 4G LTE 5G WiFi IEEE 802.15.4 DECT cordless phones NFC- Near Field Communication Networking fundamentals What is the Cloud Ethernet Serial data USB SigFox LoRa VoIP SDN NFV SD-WAN
+Mobile Communications basics 2G GSM 3G UMTS 4G LTE 5G Wi-Fi Bluetooth IEEE 802.15.4 DECT cordless phones Networking fundamentals What is the Cloud Ethernet Serial data USB LoRa VoIP SDN NFV SD-WAN

 Return to Wireless & Wired Connectivity